Ramona-Saintandre/udacityDevopsP3/readme.md

-# Azure-Devops-Project3: Ensuring Quality Releases
+# Udacity-Azure-Devops-P3: Ensuring Quality Releases

-### Visit App Service Website (Until Resources Removed)   [Click Here!]

 ## Project Overview

-In this project, I will demonstrate the skills learned about ensuring quality releases in the Udacity Nanodegree: DevOps Engineer for Microsoft Azure.
-Using Microsoft Azure, I will create a VM using Terraform and deploy an app to Azure AppService.
-I will then test environments and run automated tests.
-I will also utilize monitoring tools to provide insight into my application's behavior by querying custom log files.
+In this project, I will demonstrate the skills learned about ensuring quality releases in the [**Udacity Nanodegree: DevOps Engineer for Microsoft Azure**](https://www.udacity.com/course/cloud-devops-using-microsoft-azure-nanodegree--nd082).
+Using Microsoft Azure.

+ In this project I will create a VM using Terraform, along with Packer to deploy an app to Azure AppService.
+  Then, I will  test environments and run automated tests, using various tools such as Jmeter, Selenium, and Postman.
+   To finalize this project I will utilize [**Azure Log Analytics**](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview) to provide insight into my application's behavior by querying custom log files.

 ### Dependencies